 Station Thirteen: digital practice.

 A digital activity works best if you are a 1:1 school, but you could maybe have this arranged on a classroom computer.
 Students complete an overall review in a Google Quiz.
 I like using these with grammar stations because I get a break with this station, as the results are automatically recorded.
+Plus, students get immediate feedback which they like.

 Station Fourteen: basic identification.

 Basic identification may be one of the scaffolded ends of grammar stations, and not everyone will travel to this station.
 I don’t label this station as the first station and then assign students that first station because the scaffolding will be incredibly obvious.
 When students struggle with a concept, I will ask them to practice with me at this station.
+For instance, students frequently struggle with comma use.
+A quick review with a helpful list can end confusion.

 If students can identify grammar concepts, I move students to an analytical or application type grammar station.